agoriani7/Cuff-TIME-Nerve-Stimulation-Comparison/README.md

 ---
 # CUFF Electrode Model

-The CUFF electrode is modeled as an extraneural stimulation device wrapped around the nerve.
+The CUFF electrode is modeled as an extraneural stimulation device wrapped around the outer surface of the nerve.

-The electrodes are made of platinum with conductivity:
+The electrode contacts are made of platinum with conductivity:

-* Platinum conductivity: σ = 9.4×10^6 S/m
+* Platinum conductivity: σ = 9.43×10^6 S/m

-The electrodes are mechanically fixed through a silicone cuff acting as insulating support material:
+The insulating support structure is made of silicone with conductivity:

 * Silicone conductivity: σ = 1×10^−12 S/m

+The CUFF electrode is positioned concentrically around the epineurium without penetrating the neural tissue.

+The active stimulation sites consist of:

+Platinum active sites:
+- Number of contacts: 8
+- Width: 0.05 mm
+- Length: 0.5 mm

+The platinum contacts are positioned circumferentially on the inner surface of the cuff facing the epineurium.

 ---
 # TIME Electrode Model